triflicacid/c-vm/docs/Assembler.md

 - Convert into machine code and insert into a buffer

 ## Syntax

+Before looking at syntax, we must consider sections.
+Assembly sources are divided up into sections, introduced via `.section <name>`.
+Sections, currently, are optional and simply help to split up the source.
+- `.section text` - default section, contains assembly code.
+If `main` label is not present, the first occurrence of `.section text` denotes the entry of the program.
+- `.section data` - contains data mnemonics.
+Unless `--strict-sections` is enabled, any mnemonic is allowed anywhere.

 Assembly source files are read line-by-line, and have the following general syntax:
 ```